WELCOME TO CASA HAWAII

 Last year, over 200 volunteers here in Hawaii helped many of these children find safe, permanent homes and the opportunity for better lives.

 The CASA Hawaii programs, on all islands, recruit and train community volunteers to advocate for children in court, helping them to find loving homes.
 Through the work of these extraordinary individuals, these vulnerable children find safe, permanent homes as quickly as possible.
 These children have been given a second chance for a positive future.
 But there are still many children in Hawaii in need of a CASA volunteer.

 SERVING OVER 3,500 CHILDREN IN HAWAII

-Hawaii’s Volunteer Guardian ad Litem (now known as Casa) program was launched in 1984.
-The program become with 7 volunteers that were representing 13 children.
-In the past 30 years, Casa trained by Hawaii’s county program offices have served over 3,500 children.
-The State of Hawaii has county programs that cover all islands.
-We have program offices on Oahu, Maui (which includes Molokai and Lanai), Kauai, and Hawaii.
+Hawaii’s Volunteer Guardian ad Litem (also known as CASA) program was launched in 1984.
+The program began with 7 volunteers that were representing 13 children.
+In the past 30 years, CASA trained by Hawaii program offices have served over 3,500 children.
+The State of Hawaii has county program offices on Oahu, Maui (which includes Molokai and Lanai) and Kauai.